cambridge-cares/TheWorldAvatar/Agents/APIAgent/README.md

 ##2.2 Extra Options
 ###2.2.1 API with dynamically generated URL
 It is common for external data API to use dynamically generated access URL.
-For this purpose, we define a new rdf property in `RMLTS.OWL`: `rmlts:hasDynamicTarget`.
+For this purpose, we define a new rdf property in `rmlts.owl`: `rmlts:hasDynamicTarget`.
 Find in [test_triples] folder an example to define an API source with dynamically generated URL: [api_temperature.ttl].

 ###2.2.2 API-to-TS mapping with Algebra
 Some source-data-to-target-Timeseries mapping may need algebra operations.
 For examples, the raw data contains 4 set of sub-category quantities and the target quantity is the sum of them.
 Such operations can be declared as a Named Individual of type `rmlts:Algebra`.
 And a corresponding implementation should be put in the [calculations module].
 We have implemented one example: `rmlts:Sum`.
 An API meta-data example can be found in [test_triples] folder: [api_pvcapacity.ttl].